-Please stop by an upcoming Meet & Greet to find out if Dottie is the right doggy for you!
+Now 5 years old and weighing in at 56 lbs., this happy, playful girl is spayed, microchipped and eager to meet her new family — could it be yours?
+Please stop by an upcoming Meet & Greet to find out if Tortie is the right pet for you!
 (Local adoptions preferred — Philadelphia and tri-state area [South Jersey and northern Delaware] only.)

 PLEASE READ BEFORE CONTACTING US!
 We are NOT a shelter: All of our dogs live in private homes with foster families.
 Come and meet the Almost Home dogs and their fosters at our Meet & Greet events, where you can learn more about our wonderful dogs from the people who live with them, find out which dogs are on their way and when they’ll arrive, and fill out an application to adopt or foster.